-View Rita Ledee's Obituary on AugustaChronicle.com and share memories
+View Rita LeDee's Obituary on AugustaChronicle.com and share memories

 Crypt side rites will be held 1PM Wednesday September 11, 2019 at Hillcrest Memorial Park Mausoleum with Rev. Mark Van Alstine officiant.

-She was preceded in death by a granddaughter Celeste Ledee; siblings Allen, George, Joseph, Louise and Telo Olivier, Lucy Labbe, Lillian Butler.
+She was preceded in death by her parents Joseph Vernet Olivier and Theresa Victoria Boutte Olivier, granddaughter Celeste LeDee , grandson Shane LeDee; siblings Allen, George, Joseph, Louise and Lon Olivier, Lucy Labbe, Lillian Butler.

-Survivors include her sons Richard Ledee and Thomas Ricky Ledee; sisters Laura Collett, Alberta Villery, Viola Boutte and Mary Boussard; four grandchildren and fifteen great-grandchildren.
+Survivors include her sons Richard LeDee (Becky) (Brenda)and Thomas Ricky (Katie) LeDee; sisters Laura Mae Olivier, Alberta Villery, Viola Boutte and Mary Boussard; grandchildren Shawntel Richard (Timothy), Jessica LeDee Gilyard (Timothy), Shelly Awkward; great -grandchildren Nate LeDee, Mileeya Walker, Talia Richard, Sebastian, Donovan LeDee Jaundo, Matthias Washington and Christian Awkward

 Sign the guestbook at AugustaChronicle.com/obits